 UNC System Military Affairs

-The UNC System and the Committee on Military and Public Affairs are committed to increasing enrollment, retention, graduation, and post-graduation success for all UNC System military-affiliated students.
+The UNC System is committed to increasing enrollment, retention, graduation, and post-graduation success for all UNC System military-affiliated students.
 Together, we are working to grow North Carolina’s economy, support the missions of military base leaders, and ensure that all service members, veterans, and their families living in North Carolina have a high quality of life.

 Through Systemwide programs, initiatives, and partnerships, the UNC System is committed to ensuring that we offer military supportive policies; flexible online degree programs; strong external partnerships with national and statewide stakeholders; and academic credit for military training.